merchantprotocol/documentation/docs/05_Magento_v1/02_Multiple_Warehouse/05_Multiple_Mode_Delivery_Methods.md

 Multi-Warehouse by InnoExts calculates all the factors and suggests the optimal solution.
-In this example that’ll be the lowest cart price (sum price of items A and B).
+In this example, that will be the lowest cart price (sum price of items A and B).

 Items | Item B: $12.00 (Colorado) |	Item B: $12.50 (Kansas)